- Understanding Full-Time Employment: Contract Hours and Definitions

-How many contract hours before employee can be considered full-time
+- How many contract hours does an employee need to work to be considered full-time?

 When it comes to determining whether an employee is considered full-time or part-time, the number of contract hours plays a crucial role.
 Many factors come into play, such as legal requirements, company policies, and industry standards.
 Understanding the definition of full-time employment and the minimum number of contract hours required is essential for both employers and employees.